zilishen/documentation/content/nap-dos/deployment-guide/learn-about-deployment.md

    - `nginx-repo.crt`: Certificate for NGINX repository access
    - `nginx-repo.key`: Private key for NGINX repository access
+   - `license.jwt`: JWT license file for NGINX Plus license management
    - `nginx.conf`: User defined `nginx.conf` with `app-protect-dos` enabled
    - `entrypoint.sh`: Docker startup script which spins up all App Protect DoS processes, must have executable permissions

-2. Log in to NGINX Plus Customer Portal and download your `nginx-repo.crt` and `nginx-repo.key` files.
+2. Log in to NGINX Plus Customer Portal and download your `nginx-repo.crt`, `nginx-repo.key`, and `license.jwt` files.

 3. Copy the files to the directory where the Dockerfile is located.